Abdifatah2023/Chat-Application/README.md

 # Chat Application

 ## Overview
 This project implements a simple chat application using Java Swing for the client-side GUI and a multi-threaded server using Java Sockets.
-It is composed of two main components: `Lab4Server` (the server) and `Lab5Client` (the client).
+It is composed of two main components: `Server` (the server) and `Client` (the client).

 ## Author
 - Cabdifataax Maxamuud